score-spec/docs/content/en/docs/Get started/dependencies.md

     driver: local
 ```

-Ensure the `.env` file has all the proper configuration values in palace:
+Ensure the `.env` file has all the proper environment variables set.

 ```console
 NAME=World